Innovative Thinking, Infinite Humor: Humor Research of Large Language Models through Structured Thought Leaps: Introduction

-We evaluated various language models' ability on humor discrimination using both Chinese and English humor datasets.
-CLoST outperformed other models on almost all the test sets.
-Additional experiments demonstrated that CLoST enhances the model's divergent thinking ability and effectiveness.
-Our contributions are summarized as follows: \begin{enumerate} \item[1.]We introduce a training framework called Creative Leap of Structured Thought, based on evolvable instruction tuning to unleash the full potential of large language models (LLMs).
-Additionally, we incorporate guided self-training DPO to enhance the logical relationship between questions and answers. \item[2.]Extensive evaluation on both Chinese and English benchmarks demonstrates the effectiveness and generality of CLoST, also enhancing the ability of humor discrimination at the state-of-the-art level . \end{enumerate}
+We evaluated the humor judgment abilities of various large language models on both Chinese and English humor datasets.
+Experiments demonstrate that LoL outperforms other models on almost all test sets.
+Additional confirmatory experiments were conducted to show that LoL enhances the model's divergent thinking ability and effectiveness in humor generation.
+Our contributions are summarized as follows. \begin{enumerate} \item[1.]
+We propose an automatic instruction-evolution system for conversation data.
+A three-agent system is introduced to inject and augment knowledge into the original training data.
+This will facilitate LLMs in deepening and broadening their understanding of the underlying logic and rationales. \item[2.]
+We propose a teacher-student prompt system to enhance the judgment ability of LLMs.
+Through the automatic construction of conversation data between the teacher and the student, LLMs learn the teacher's judgment of the student's thinking. \item[3.]
+Experimental results demonstrate that we can enhance both the model's judgment and generative capabilities and achieve state-of-the-art performance. \end{enumerate}